comatory/oldGamesScraper/readme.md

 ### OS X

 Everything should be working fine if you Xcode tools installed.
-If you are getting `IOError` you might need to install _libjpeg_ library: either via [MacPorts](http://ethan.tira-thompson.com/Mac_OS_X_Ports.html) or [Homebrew](http://brew.sh):
+If you are getting `CodecError` you might need to install _libjpeg_ library: either via [MacPorts](http://ethan.tira-thompson.com/Mac_OS_X_Ports.html) or [Homebrew](http://brew.sh):

 	brew install libjpeg

 ### Linux

-Make sure you have _libjpeg_ library installed to prevent `IOError`.
+Make sure you have _libjpeg_ library installed to prevent `CodecError`.
 Uninstall Pillow/PIL if it is already on your system `pip uninstall PIL`.

 yum : `yum install libjpeg-devel`